pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/azure/index.md

 apiURL
 : The HTTP URL of the serverless function endpoint.

 Output values like these are useful in many ways, most commonly as inputs for other stacks or related cloud resources.
-The computed `originURL`, for example, can be used from the command line to open the newly deployed website in your favorite web browser:
+The computed `siteURL`, for example, can be used from the command line to open the newly deployed website in your favorite web browser:

 ```bash
 $ open $(pulumi stack output originURL)